aldodelgadoh/Hyperparameter_Tuning_Data_Science_MMF_2025/README.md

 ### Optimization of Model Performance:

 Tuning hyperparameters is critical for optimizing a model’s performance.
 The proper combination of hyperparameters can improve both accuracy and generalization ability, allowing the model to make reliable predictions on unseen data.
-For example, a well-tuned model can avoid common issues like:

-- **Overfitting**: The model is too complex (e.g., too many layers or a low regularization penalty), learning the noise in the training data instead of the underlying patterns.
-- **Underfitting**: The model is too simple (e.g., shallow decision trees or an insufficient number of hidden layers), failing to capture important patterns in the data.

 ### Avoiding Overfitting/Underfitting: